 B-7, which is also called biotin.
 Iron, and keep in mind your body needs vitamin C to absorb iron.
 Vitamin A is especially good for hair growth.
 Collagen helps increase elasticity.

 Foods that are packed with vitamin A, biotin, and iron.
 Red meat, eggs, carrots, sweet potatoes, spinach, kale, and lentils are all great for hair growth.

 Do hair vitamins really work?

-Yes, they really do.
-Hair vitamins often include ingredients like biotin and vitamin A, both of which are essential for hair growth.
+Yes, they do.
+Hair vitamins often include ingredients like biotin and vitamin A, which are essential for hair growth.
 Iron is also great for hair growth.
 You still need to eat a healthy diet, though.
-Your body needs additional vitamins, such as vitamin C, to absorb iron.
+To absorb iron, your body needs additional vitamins, such as vitamin C.

 How can I thicken my hair?

-Thicken your hair naturally with a diverse diet that includes plenty of raw fruits and vegetables (heat makes biotin less effective) and increase your intake of vitamin D. Vitamin D is a common deficiency, but it’s thought to help create new pores for hair growth.
+Thicken your hair naturally with a diverse diet that includes plenty of raw fruits and vegetables (heat makes biotin less effective) and increase your intake of vitamin D. Vitamin D is a common deficiency.
+Still, it’s thought to help create new pores for hair growth.

 Our Favorite Products For Hair Growth